Creating custom environment values in SwiftUI

 protocol EnvironmentValue {}

-To be able to resolve things automatically, the protocol will require its implementing types to provide a parameterless initializer, or default values for all properties:
+To be able to resolve things, the protocol requires implementing types to provide a parameterless initializer, or default values for all properties:

 protocol EnvironmentValue {